mozilla/explainers/README.md

 ### TC39 Stage 0 Proposals
 If your explainer is for a [TC39 Stage 0 proposal](https://tc39.es/process-document/), do the following:
 * write up sections 1-3, optionally add sections 4-5.
 Do not add section 6+.
-Stage 0 is about exploring the problem space, not identifying a particular solution.
+Stage 0 is for exploring the problem space and shape of possible approaches, not identifying a particular solution.
 * because a proposal repo is required to present to TC39, it makes sense to have the explainer in a separate repo from the start, and add a link to it from the `Current Explainers` section above.
 * external feedback is not necessary (it's a normal part of asking for Stage 1 at TC39).